 • Turn on my white noise machine (we have a LectroFan in every bedroom) or the aptly named White Noise app on the iPhone when traveling.Get into bed.
 I’ve been using a buckwheat pillow for my neck (I buy them from Hullo and haven’t looked back) and an Eight Sleep pod for temperature control.
 (I run hot, and my wife runs cold, shocker.)

-• Don my Manta PRO eye mask (a new addition I'm reallyyyy happy with—and wrote about here).
+• Don my Manta Pro Sleep Mask (a new addition I'm reallyyyy happy with—and wrote about here).
 I’ve tried many of them and it’s definitely the best sleep mask out there.

 • Fall asleep.
 It usually takes me 15 minutes.
 Lately, I’ve been trying this technique called Cognitive Shuffling—coming up with three random words that come to mind for every letter in the alphabet.
 (Thanks to 5HT+ member, Cory Z., for the rec!)